nfdi4health/ldh-deployment/README.md

 * Docker must be installed on the system (Windows/Linux/MacOS).
 Please follow the [official installation instructions][docker-install]
 * `docker-compose` is deprecated; please ensure that you can use `docker compose` (compose beeing option for docker)
-* You need a compose version v2 - test with `docker-compose version`
+* You need a compose version v2 - test with `docker compose version`
 * LDH works perfectly even with root-less docker; there is no need to have root right on the host
 * Consider allowing your non-root Linux user to use docker by adding to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker